DarvinStudio/simple-backuper/README.md

     00 1 * * * /bin/bash /pathtoscript/backup.sh /var/backups/mysitename/ /var/www/mysitename.ru/ mydbname mynewbuckentname

 ## IMPORTANT NOTICE
-The script checks nothing when does a job, please make sure provided paths are correct and a bucket is successfully created.
+1) The script checks nothing when does a job, please make sure provided paths are correct and a bucket is successfully created.
+2) The script connect to database using root login without password.
+If you have a password, modifi the script as you need
+3) The script exclude .git folder from files, you can modify this directly